 First, God’s story starts by saying something profound about God Himself.
 He reveals to us that He is the One who created us, the holy, loving, wise, and sovereign God, who cares about us and for us daily, and the One to whom we are presently and ultimately accountable.

 Second, the Good News says something about us.
-It teaches us that we are not an accident but are the work of God Himself.
+It teaches us that we are not an accident, but rather the work of God Himself.
 The Bible says that we are made in His image, made for relationship with God Himself!
-We have inestimable value in His eyes, but He has made it clear that we have arrogantly turned our backs on Him.
+We have inestimable value in His eyes.
+But, He has has painstakingly made it clear that we have arrogantly turned our backs on Him.
 We have severed our relationship with Him, seeking autonomy above all things.
 Our refusal to acknowledge our treason has disastrous and ruinous effects that must and will be faced.

 Third, at the heart of God’s story, the Good News, stands the person and work of the God-Man, Jesus Christ.
 We cannot talk about God’s story without saying something about what He achieved for us on the cross and through His resurrection.
 It is through the life, death, resurrection, ascension, and exaltation (present reign) of the Son of God that we learn that God’s story is first of all a story of salvation, that is, rescue, wherein He delivers us from the certain judgment for the sins we have committed and continue to commit.